dexterarmy/linux_theory/devops-prerequisite/LabSetup.md

 10. `snapshot` -> create backup of your VM's state at a particular point in time and then restore to that backup in a later point in time.
 Useful when testing different software and functionality on VM like making a major change to VM like upgrading verison of software or package
 11. restore the snapshot state and then detachable start the VM
 12. Can also clone new VM from snapshot, same process we followed earlier
+13. `new VM clones from the snapshots of the cloned VM`.
+Useful for `creating multiple copies` of the `same VM` or for `restoring the cloned VM back to its current state`
+14. baseVM , cloned vm with `linked clone` to base VM, then 3rd vm `linked` to snapshot of 2nd VM.
+If we delete 2nd VM will disc space of 3rd VM deleted `????`

 ## Vagrant ->